danzek/presentations/README.md

 presentations
 =============

-Presentations / guest lectures that I've given
+These are presentations / guest lectures that I've given, organized by topic.